 And keep walking on the long pedestrian bridge.
 Seriously, the distance is too far!

-Did you see the downstairs with the blue roof?
-Ignore it and move on to the other stairs.
+Did you spot the downstairs with the blue roof?
+Just ignore it and move on to the other stairs.

 In the meantime, enjoy the scenery around the pedestrian bridge.

-After stepping down from the pedestrian bridge stairs, ignore all middlemen.
-80% of them are scammers.
-Some of them offered up to MYR300 for a taxi ride to Hat Yai!!
+After stepping down from the pedestrian bridge stairs, ignore all middlemen that offered transportation services.
+Some of them are scammers and they offered up to MYR300 for a taxi ride to Hat Yai!!
 In short, all prices are ridiculous.
 Continue walking to the pedestrian lane on the left.

-Go to the booth in front of you.
-For your information, this is a Malaysian immigration.
+Go to the immigration checkpoint booth in front of you.
+For your information, this is Malaysian immigration.

-This is the same booth … there are a few people here as most of them travel by cars.
+It’s the same immigration checkpoint booth.
+There are a few people here as most of them travel by car.

 Once out of the immigration booth, keep moving forward.
 Just follow the road to the right to go to Thailand’s immigration.
 Not far, just within 650 meters (710 yards).
 What?
 650 meters with a heavy backpack?????

 At first, we felt tired.
-But given that there is a Chinese family and among them are a strong old woman walking, our spirits are constantly burning to continue walking.
-They carried a wheeled luggage while we carried a backpack.
-You need a strong foot.
+But given that there is a Chinese family and a strong older woman walking, our spirits are constantly burning to continue walking.
+They carried a wheeled suitcase while we carried a backpack.
+Of course, it would help if you had a strong foot.

 Arrived!
 Picture first.

-Photoshoot again.
+We photoshoot again.
 Ok, this is important.
 Do not be like us.
-We went to the wrong side of the lane for “Thailand to Malaysia”.
-Supposedly, the lane from “Malaysia to Thailand” is on the right side referring to my right shoulder as in the picture above.
+We went to the wrong side of the lane that is for “Thailand to Malaysia.”
+Supposedly, we need to enter the queue lane for “Malaysia to Thailand” on the right side, referring to my right shoulder as in the picture above.

 Then queue up here.
-Ignore the middleman who offers MYR15/person allegedly to speed up the deal with the immigration insider.
-In fact, we line up for less than 10 minutes.
+Ignore the middleman who offers MYR15/person and is allegedly able to speed up the immigration process with the insider.
+We line up for less than 10 minutes.
 Do not forget to insert MYR1.00 into the passport.
-It’s not appropriate and doesn’t ask why.
-Thailand immigration is very good and nothing is trivial.
+It’s not appropriate to ask why.
+Thailand’s immigration is excellent and nothing is trivial.

 Taking a photo in front of the Thailand Immigration building.
-When we arrived here, as usual for a married couple, we would shake hands and congratulates each other and “high five” together.
+When we arrived here, as usual for a married couple, we would shake hands, congratulate each other, and raise our hands to “high five” together.
 Just like a friend, right?
-Yeah, she’s my wife and she’s also my best friend.
+Yeah, she’s my wife and also my best friend.

-Outside of Thailand Immigration, turn to the right and walk slightly will see a bus stand with a blue roof.
-So, wait for a public bus to Hat Yai there.
+Outside of Thailand Immigration, turn to the right and walk slightly will see a bus stop with a blue roof.
+So, wait there for a public bus to Hat Yai.
 Fares of THB50/person.
-It’s very good to take a public bus as it is more challenging, closer to local people, can sightseeing around Padang Besar, Sadao town and then to Hat Yai city.
-The trip takes around 1.5 hours, including the heavy traffic that has to be pass in Hat Yai.
+It’s delightful to take a public bus as it is more challenging, closer to local people, can sightseeing around Padang Besar, Sadao town and then to Hat Yai city.
+The trip takes around 1.5 hours, including the heavy traffic to be passed in Hat Yai.

 Continue to the next entry…..
 Thailand – Laos Travel: Day 1 – Part 2 – Journey By Bus to Hat Yai, around Hat Yai and Lee Garden Plaza.